-- Browse the Best Shopify Themes For Your Online Store (No Matter What Industry You’re In)
+- The Best Shopify Themes for Your Online Store

-- The 25 Best Website Designs—and the Businesses that Power Them
+- The 25 Best Website Designs and the Businesses Powering Them

-From full design overhauls to adding a single button, sometimes you may need help to get your store looking the way you want.
+From full design overhauls to customized back ends, sometimes you may need help to get your store looking the way you want.

-Custom ecommerce website development refers to designing, deploying, and maintaining your store for specific business needs.
+Custom ecommerce website development costs are related to designing, deploying, and maintaining your store for specific business needs.
 Store owners can work with developers to create custom storefronts or tweak Shopify themes.

 The ability to customize with Shopify really allows us to push it to the limit and create a custom checkout experience customers can trust and be confident in keeping their personal and payment information safe.
 It really makes customers feel like the site is going to take care of them.

 Your best bet?
 Check out Shopify’s Experts marketplace if you need custom design or development work.
-You can find freelancers and agencies offering custom theme development.
+You can find freelancers and agencies offering custom theme development for less than hiring an in-house developer.
 Prices start at $550.

 The best ecommerce software lets you add applications to your store to extend its ecommerce functionality and improve the user experience.
 Some are free and some are paid, which can increase the cost of creating your online store.

-The Shopify App Store has over 3,200 apps for you to choose from, and there are many free Shopify apps.
-Whether you want to add email marketing, sell on Facebook, add social proof to your store, or improve your search engine optimization (SEO), there’s an app for that.
+The Shopify App Store has thousands of apps for you to choose from, and there are many free Shopify apps.
+Whether you want to add email marketing, sell on social media, add social proof to your store, or improve your search engine optimization (SEO), there’s an app for that.

 The price for paid apps varies.
 Most are available on a monthly subscription basis.
 You can also add private apps made specifically for your store.
 These apps are stored and run on another server, but you can generate Shopify API keys to give the app access permissions.